ksmehta2/fetch-rewards-analytics-engineering/README.md

 WHERE rewardsReceiptStatus IN ('Accepted', 'Rejected') GROUP BY rewardsReceiptStatus;
 ```
-Query 5: Brand with the Most Spend Among Users Created Within the Past 6 Months
+### Query 5: Brand with the Most Spend Among Users Created Within the Past 6 Months
+### Assumption :
+- Assumes "users created within the past 6 months" is defined as the last 180 days from the current date.
+- Assumes receipts with missing totalSpent are excluded from the analysis.
+- Assumes brands not associated with any receipts in this period are excluded.

 ```sql
 SELECT b.name, SUM(r.totalSpent) AS total_spend
 FROM Users u